-The MSISE program is assessed by periodically reviewing the results of various metrics such as final course exams, homework assignments, projects, project report evaluations, presentations, paper evaluations, student surveys, and exit interviews with MSISE graduates.
+The MSME program is assessed by periodically reviewing the results of various metrics such as final course exams, homework assignments, projects, project report evaluations, presentations, paper evaluations, student surveys, and exit interviews with MSME graduates.
 The results are used to improve the program.
-A curriculum map is presented below for the MSISE program.
+A curriculum map is presented.